Bobby Hull: Children

 Brett Hull (the "Golden Brett"), was also a hockey star, finishing his NHL career with 741 goals (currently the fifth-highest goal total in NHL history).
 Bobby and Brett are the only father-and-son tandem to achieve the marks of more than 50 goals in an NHL season and more than 600 NHL goals.
 They are also the only father-and-son duo to win the Hart Memorial Trophy (Bobby twice and Brett once) and Lady Byng Trophy, and to lead the league in goal scoring (Bobby seven times and Brett three times).
 While playing for the Phoenix Coyotes in 2005, Brett donned his father's retired No. 9 for the last five games of his career.

 Bart Hull was a standout running back for the Boise State University' Broncos football team and played with the Ottawa Rough Riders and Saskatchewan Roughriders in the Canadian Football League (CFL) as well as one season of professional indoor football prior to recurring injuries.
 Post football, he briefly played professional hockey with the Idaho Steelheads.

 Bobby Jr. and Blake both played junior and senior hockey.
+Bobby Jr. played hockey at the University of British Columbia but graduated from University of Manitoba before getting into the garment industry in 1985.
 Bobby Jr. won the Memorial Cup with the 1980 Cornwall Royals.
-Later, the brothers played together for the Allan Cup-winning Brantford Mott's Clamatos of the OHA Senior A Hockey League (AAA Men's Amateur) in 1987.
+Blake decided instead to attend Wilfred Laurier University and pursued a golf career rather than college hockey.
+He played for the Allan Cup-winning Brantford Mott's Clamatos of the OHA Senior A Hockey League (AAA Men's Amateur) in 1985.

-Hull's daughter, Michelle, was an accomplished figure skater, becoming British Columbia Pre-Novice Champion at the age of 11.
-After many knee injuries, she ended her figure skating career and is now an attorney licensed in two states.
+Hull's daughter, Michelle, became a lawyer.
 She works with battered women as a result of witnessing her father's treatment of her mother, Joanne McKay.